 An article featuring more of Shirley Lahey’s memories titled Sojourn in Toowong–the Lahey Story is published in Toowong: A Tram Ride from the Past, Memories of the Toowong Community Vol. 4, ed.
 Leigh Chamberlain and Lindy Salter, Toowong and District Historical Society, 2008, p.1.

-To order see details on the Publications page.
+To order a copy of Toowong: A Tram Ride from the Past, please see details on the Publications page.